PapersOfMathieuNls/clever-commit/combined.md

 # Related Work {#sec:relwork}

-The work most related to ours come from two main areas, work that aims to predict future defects in files, modules and changes and work that aims to propose or generate patches for buggy software.
+Our approach, CLEVER, is related to two research areas: defects predictions and patch generation.

 ## File, Module and Risky Change Prediction

-The majority of previous file/module-level prediction work used code or process metrics.
-Approaches using code metrics only use information from the code itself and do not use any historical data.
-Chidamber and Kemerer published the well-known CK metrics suite [@Chidamber1994] for object oriented designs and inspired Moha *et al.* to publish similar metrics for service-oriented programs [@Moha].
-Another famous metric suite for assessing the quality of a given software design is Briand's coupling metrics [@Briand1999a].
+Most approaches aiming to predict risky changes within a repository use code and process metrics.
+It exists several well-known metric suites such as the CK metrics suite [@Chidamber1994] or the Briand's coupling metrics [@Briand1999a].

-The CK and Briand’s metrics suites have been used, for example, by Basili *et al.* [@Basili1996], El Emam *et al.* [@ElEmam2001], Subramanyam *et al.* [@Subramanyam2003] and Gyimothy *et al.* [@Gyimothy2005] for object-oriented designs.
+These metrics suites have been used, with success, to predit defects by Subramanyam *et al.* [@Subramanyam2003] and Gyimothy *et al.* [@Gyimothy2005] in the past.

-Service oriented designs have been far less studied than object oriented design as they are relatively new, but, Nayrolles *et al.* [@Nayrolles; @Nayrolles2013a], Demange *et al.* [@demange2013] and Palma *et al.* [@Palma2013] used Moha *et al.* metric suites to detect software defects.
-All these approaches, proved software metrics to be useful at detecting software fault for object oriented and service oriented designs, respectively.
-More recently, Nagappan *et al.* [@Nagappan2005; @Nagappan2006] and Zimmerman *et al.* [@Zimmermann2007; @Zimmermann2008] further refined metrics-based detection by using statical analysis and call-graph analysis.
+Further improvements to these metrics have been left by Nagappan *et al.* [@Nagappan2005; @Nagappan2006]  and  Zimmerman *et al.* [@Zimmermann2007; @Zimmermann2008] who used static analyzer and call-graphes.

-Other approaches use historical development data, often referred to as process metrics.
-Naggapan and Ball [@Nagappan] studied the feasibility of using relative churn metrics to prediction buggy modules in the Windows Server 2003.
-Other work by Hassan *et al* and Ostrand *et al* used past changes and defects to predict buggy locations (e.g., [@Hassan2005], [@Ostrand2005]).
-Hassan and Holt proposed an approach that highlights the top ten most susceptible locations to have a bug using heuristics based on file-level metrics [@Hassan2005].
-They find that locations that have been recently modified and fixed locations are the most defect-prone.
-Similarly, Ostrand *et al.* [@Ostrand2005] predict future crash location by combining the data from changed and past defect locations.
-They validate their approach on industrial systems at AT&T. They showed that data from prior changes and defects can effectively defect-prone locations for open-source and industrial systems.
-Kim *et al.* [@Kim2007a] proposed the bug cache approach, which is an improved technique over Hassan and Holt's approach [@Hassan2005].
+Another technique is to use data mined from the source code repository such as churns to assess the quality of a change [@Nagappan].
+Then, Hassan *et al* and Ostrand *et al* used past changes and defects to predict buggy locations (e.g., [@Hassan2005], [@Ostrand2005]).
+Their approaches are able to highlights the locations that are the most likely to introduce a defect using heuristics.
+Kim *et al* [@Kim2007a] proposed the bug cache approach, which is an improved technique over Hassan and Holt's approach [@Hassan2005].
 Rahman and Devanbu found that, in general, process-based metrics perform as good as or better than code-based metrics [@rahman2013].

-Other work focused on the prediction of risky changes.
-Kim et al. proposed the change classification problem, which predicts whether a change is buggy or clean [@SunghunKim2008].
-Hassan [@Hassan2009] used the entropy of changes to predict risky changes.
-They find that the more complex a change is, the more likely it is to introduce a defect.
-Kamei *et al.* performed a large-scale empirical study on change classification [@Kamei2013].
-They aforementioned studies find that size of a change and the history of the files being changed (i.e., how buggy they were in the past) are the best indicators of risky changes.
+Other studies aiming to predict risky changes used the entropy of a given change [@Hassan2009] and the size of the change combined with files being changed [@Kamei2013].

 Our work shares a similar goal to works on the prediction of risky changes.
-However, CLEVERT takes a different approach in that it leverages dependencies of a project to determine risky changes.
+However, CLEVER takes a different approach in that it leverages dependencies of a project to determine risky changes.

 ## Automatic Patch Generation

-Since CLEVER not only flags risky changes but also provides developers with fixes that have been applied in the past, automatic patch generation work is also related.
-Pan *et al.* [@Pan2008] identified 27 bug fixing patterns that can be applied to fix software bugs in Java programs.
-They showed that between 45.7 - 63.6\% of the bugs can be fixed with their patterns.
-Later, Kim *et al.* [@Kim2013] generated patches from human-written patches and showed that their tool, PAR, successfully generated patches for 27 of 119 bugs.
-Tao *et al.* [@tao2014automatically] also showed that automatically generated patches can assist developers in debugging tasks.
-Other work also focused on determining how to best generate acceptable and high quality patches, e.g. [@Dallmeier; @le2012systematic], and determine what bugs are best fit for automatic patch generation [@le2015should].

-Our work differs from the work on automated patch generation in that we do not generate patches, rather we use clone detection to determine the similarity of a change to a previous risky change and suggest to the developer the fixes of the prior risky changes.
+One advantage of CLEVER over other defect prediction techniques is that it provides a solution to the problem at hand.
+Consequently, we must also investigate the litterature in automatic patch generation.
+Pan *et al.* and  Kim *et al.* proposed two approaches that extract fix patterns and try to apply them.
+Pan *et al.*  identified 27 patterns and were able to fix 45.7 - 63.6 \% of bugs using of their patterns.
+The patterns found by Kim *et al.* are mined from human-written patch and, they were able to successfully generated patches for 27 of 119 bugs.
+The tool by Kim *et al.*, named PAR, is similar to the second part of CLEVER (i.e the fix proposal part) as we also mine potential fixes from human-written patches in the history.
+In our work we do not generate patches, however, but only propose known patches to the developers.

+It has also been shown that patch generation is usefull not only to fix a bug but to understand the causes in debugging sessions [@tao2014automatically].
+Finally, patch generation is a complex tasks as human developer are expecting high-quality patches to be proposed by the tools and approaches of researchers.
+Several studies classified what is an acceptable quality for an automatically generated patch  [@Dallmeier; @le2012systematic; @le2015should].

 # The CLEVER Approach {#sec:CLEVERT}